Food security: Food loss and waste

 Food waste may be diverted for alternative human consumption when economic variables allow for it.
 In the 2019 edition of the State of Food and Agriculture, FAO asserted that food loss and waste have potential effects on the four pillars of food security.
 However, the links between food loss and waste reduction and food security are complex, and positive outcomes are not always certain.
 Reaching acceptable levels of food security and nutrition inevitably implies certain levels of food loss and waste.
 Maintaining buffers to ensure food stability requires a certain amount of food to be lost or wasted.
 At the same time, ensuring food safety involves discarding unsafe food, which then is counted as lost or wasted, while higher-quality diets tend to include more highly perishable foods.

 How the impacts on the different dimensions of food security play out and affect the food security of different population groups depends on where in the food supply chain the reduction in losses or waste takes place as well as on where nutritionally vulnerable and food-insecure people are located geographically.

 Climate change

 In 2023, climate change significantly impacted food security, with extreme weather events being primary drivers in 18 countries, affecting over 77 million people.
-The year marked the hottest on record, leading to severe climatic disturbances such as droughts, floods, and hurricanes.
-These events disrupted agriculture, damaged crops, and decreased food availability, underlining the crucial need for urgent global action to adapt to and mitigate climate impacts to protect food sources.

-Recent climate modeling suggests that even when accounting for farmer adaptation, global yields of calories from six major staple crops are projected to be 24% lower by 2100 under a high-emissions scenario than they would be without climate change.
+The year marked the hottest on record, leading to severe climatic disturbances that disrupted agriculture, damaged crops, and decreased food availability.
+A 2026 joint report by the FAO and the World Meteorological Organization (WMO) further highlights a critical temperature threshold: once temperatures exceed 25°C, crop yields begin to decline significantly, with lasting repercussions on harvests and food prices that can persist for up to a year.
+These compounding pressures underline the crucial need for urgent global action to adapt to and mitigate climate impacts to protect food sources.
+Recent climate modeling suggests that, even when accounting for farmer adaptation, global yields of calories from six major staple crops are projected to be 24% lower by 2100 under a high-emissions scenario than they would be without climate change.

+Compounding factors

+Vulnerability to food insecurity can be increased by exposure to multiple, often simultaneous hazards that create complex emergencies, which ultimately challenge established risk management approaches.
+For example in 2020, East Africa faced a “triple threat” of the COVID-19 pandemic, flooding and desert locusts, creating a complex emergency that reactive disaster management practices struggled to address The compounding effects of these simultaneous crises led to a 20% increase in acute food insecurity in the region.Similarly, Cyclone Idai, which struck Southern Africa in 2019, did not just destroy 780,000 hectares of crops on impact, but it also triggered cholera outbreaks and created conditions for increased pest infestations, affecting 3 million people across Mozambique, Zimbabwe and Malawi.20 The interaction between these different types of crises created effects that exceeded what any single hazard might have produced.